bitwarden/passwordless-server/README.md

 Website: https://passwordless.dev

-# Join the beta
+# Signup

-To join the free beta and use the api, please [sign up for api keys](https://www.passwordless.dev/create-tenant/).
+To use the API, please [sign up for a free account](https://admin.passwordless.dev/signup/).

 # Help